Computer Science

 There are two ways to study Computer Science (CS) at UC Berkeley:

-1. Be admitted to the Electrical Engineering & Computer Sciences (EECS) major in the College of Engineering (COE) as a freshman.
+1. Be admitted to the Electrical Engineering & Computer Sciences (EECS) major in the College of Engineering (COE) as a first year or junior transfer.
 Admission to the COE, however, is extremely competitive.
 This option leads to a Bachelor of Science (BS) degree.
 This path is appropriate for people who want an engineering education.

 There is no difference in the CS course content between the BS and BA programs.
 The difference is in what else you take: mainly engineering, or mainly humanities and social sciences.
-In particular, an interest in hardware suggests the EECS route; an interest in double majoring (for example, in math or cognitive science) suggests the L&S route.
+In particular, an interest in hardware suggests the EECS route.

 Bachelor of Science (BS) in Computer Science